ItsGamerik/get-img/README.md

 8. Scroll down to the switch called `Message Content Intent`.
 Check the switch.
 This will be necessary to read the messages in channels.

 9. Now paste the link into your browser and add the bot to your discord server.
-If everything worked, the bot should now be on your discord server!
+If everything worked, the bot should now be on your discord server and work as expected.

 *required permissions are: `bot, applications.commands, Read Messages/View Channels, Send Messages, Attach Files, Read Message History`